juanpc2018/PlayOnMac-4.3.3.-OSX-HighSierra/README.md

 OSX HighSierra 10.13.3 or 10.13.4 Beta1, Beta2, Beta3, Beta4 </br>
 allow eGPU with TB2 macs, like MacMini 2014. </br>
-since 10.13.4 TB2 support was Deleted, and Replaced with TB3 support, see EveryMac.com. </p>
+since 10.13.4 TB2 support was Deleted, and Replaced with TB3 support, </br>

-Anyway...</br>
+but Not all TB3 Macs are compatible with OSX HighSierra, research model on EveryMac.com </p>

+...</br>
 PlayOnMac last version for OSX HighSierra is 4.3.3 </br>
 https://www.playonmac.com/en/download.html </br>
 https://repository.playonmac.com/PlayOnMac/PlayOnMac_4.3.3.dmg </p>